dasmlab/glooscap/HOWTO.md

 ### Catalogue Not Refreshing

+- **Most common issue:** VPN is not connected - connect to VPN first, then refresh
 - Ensure WikiTarget is configured and connected (green status)
 - Check that the collection name matches (e.g., "Maurice (PDG)")
 - Verify VPN connection is active